briansunter/graph/site/src/content/logseq/managing-python-projects-and-dependencies-in-2024.md

 `pyenv global 3.9.0`

- we will be using Python 3.9 in our terminal by default.
+Now we will be using Python 3.9 in our terminal by default.
 If we work with a project that needs a different version of Python, `pyenv` can be configured to use a different version for that project.

 ### Install poetry